 Every one of us has, from time to time, experienced a sudden urge for a particular food or drink.
 They happen because we have not eaten properly – when our blood sugar levels are low from not eating healthy foods rich in vitamins, nutrients and protein at regularly spaced intervals.

-Truth is, food cravings serve a purpose, they indicate a chemical or hormonal imbalance caused by a lack of healthy nutrition.
+Truth is, your food cravings serve a purpose, they indicate a chemical or hormonal imbalance caused by a lack of healthy nutrition.
 Your body is simply trying to get your attention.
 It is speaking to you through your cravings and begging you to feed it properly.
-It is asking you to meet a certain need and it won’t stop until that need is met.
+It is asking you to meet a certain nutritional need and it won’t stop until that need is met.

 When you stop giving your body substances that trigger insatiable desires and supply your body/mind system the adequate amounts of nutrients, the cravings automatically stop.